Wonderfully Made

 Yes, I can trust you and be known by you.
 For I am fearfully and wonderfully made, and it is you who made me.

 Secondly, if I am fearfully and wonderfully made, it must be for a reason.
 For a purpose.
 And if God has searched me out and known me, has traced my journeys and my resting-places and is acquainted with all my ways, then God is going to call me to that purpose.
 Just as God knew the boy Samuel and called him in our Old Testament reading.
-Just as Jesus knew Nathanael and called him in our Gospel reading.
 We could say a lot about what it means for God to call us, but for today, let’s just remember Eli’s advice to Samuel: “If God calls you, you shall say, ‘Speak, Lord, for your servant is listening.”

-But finally, and most importantly for today, especially at this time when many of us are experiencing unprecedented isolation and stress, sorrow and worry in the midst of this pandemic, remember that you are fearfully and wonderfully made.
-May these words be for you like a vaccine that protects you from all the voices in our world that would drag us down.
-If ever your worth is questioned, if ever your body or mind is belittled, if ever you fail to meet your own or someone else’s standards or expectations, if ever you feel tired or depressed or anxious, remember and trust these words:
+But finally, and most importantly for today, especially in times when we experience isolation, stress, sorrow and worry, remember that you are fearfully and wonderfully made.
+May these words protect you from all the voices in our world that would drag you down.
+If ever your worth is questioned, if ever your body or mind is belittled, if ever you fail to meet your own or someone else’s standards or expectations, if ever you feel tired or down or anxious, remember and trust these words:

 “For it was God who formed my inward parts.
 You knit me together in my mother’s womb.
 I will praise you, for I am fearfully and wonderfully made.”